Danex2/code-bot/README.md

 `!current` - Shows your current streak
 `!remove` - Remove yourself from the DB
 `!completed` - Check in for the day
 `!stats` - Show your current stats (current streak, rounds completed, total days completed)
+`!commands` - Shows all of the current commands

 ## Run